Sekerpare – Turkish Soft Cookies in Sugar Syrup

 To make the cookies -

-• Now add the semolina, flour, baking powder and salt and mix together using your hands to form dough.
-You may add a little bit more flour or yogurt to make soft, non sticky dough.
+• Now add the semolina, flour, baking powder, and salt and mix together using your hands to form a dough.
+You may add a little bit more flour or yogurt to make a soft, non-sticky dough.

 Whisking the ingredients to for a dough